top of page

 For this reason, while conversational AI may appear straightforward to deploy, effective organisational adoption still benefits from a structured approach to AI transformation, including clear strategy, governance and delivery discipline.

-4. Risks Leaders Should Actively Manage
+4. Risks

 Key risks include:

-• poor user experience — if conversational systems fail to understand user intent or provide incorrect responses, user frustration can increase rather than decrease
+• Poor user experience — if conversational systems fail to understand user intent or provide incorrect responses, user frustration can increase rather than decrease

-• knowledge accuracy — AI responses are only as reliable as the information sources they rely on
+• Knowledge accuracy — AI responses are only as reliable as the information sources they rely on

-• over-automation — automating interactions that require empathy, judgement or complex problem-solving can damage trust and service quality
+• Over-automation — automating interactions that require empathy, judgement or complex problem-solving can damage trust and service quality

-• governance and accountability — organisations must remain accountable for the responses provided by AI systems
+• Governance and accountability — organisations must remain accountable for the responses provided by AI systems

-5. Mitigating Actions for Leaders
+5. Mitigating Actions

 Leaders can reduce these risks by:

-• prioritising appropriate use cases
+• Prioritising appropriate use cases

-• maintaining reliable knowledge sources
+• Maintaining reliable knowledge sources

-• implementing clear escalation pathways to human support
+• Implementing clear escalation pathways to human support

-• establishing governance and monitoring mechanisms
+• Establishing governance and monitoring mechanisms

 Conversational AI should be introduced as part of broader service design rather than as a standalone technology deployment.